MogulMethod Workbook™

 By the end of this week, you need to have something you'd feel comfortable charging $5,000 for.

 Not a rough idea.
 Not a list of topics.
-A complete program or service framework with named modules, clear outcomes, a delivery structure, and enough detail that if someone asked "what do I get?" you could walk them through every step without hesitating.
+A complete, built-out offer — every piece named, every outcome clear, every step accounted for.
+Enough detail that if someone asked "what exactly do I get?" you could walk them through it without hesitating.
 That's the bar.
 Hit it this week.

 Week 5 Checklist